synonymdev/beignet/docs/markdown/classes/Wallet.md

 This method will clear the utxo array for each address type and reset the address indexes back to the original/default app values.
-Once cleared & reset the app will rescan the wallet's addresses from index zero.
+Once cleared & reset the app will rescan the wallet's addresses from index zero at the standard gap limit or higher (if previously set higher by the user).

 #### Parameters